Mount Hermon is the only ski resort in Israel. Additionally, it offers activities for visitors during the summer.

 You can also see Givat Htisaacott, which is by the border (near the road on the right of the following photo).
 The literal translation of Givat Htisaacott is the hill of the screams.
-This hill received this name since Druze were standing there and screaming to their friends and family on the other side of the border.
-But today, you will not hear people screaming, since all of them switched to mobile phones.
+This hill received this name because the Druze were standing there and screaming to their friends and family on the other side of the border.
+But today, you will not hear people screaming since they all switched to mobile phones.

-The guided tour lasted for about one and a half hours, and we enjoyed it a lot.
+The guided tour lasted about one and a half hours, and we enjoyed it a lot.

 On your way to Hermon, you will probably pass near some of the most popular attractions in northern Israel.
-So here are several suggestions on places that you can visit nearby.
+So here are several suggestions for places that you can visit nearby.

-We enjoyed our visit a lot, but that is mostly because we had a good guide.
+We greatly enjoyed our visit, mostly because we had a good guide.

-Should you visit the Hermon during the summer season?
+Should you visit Hermon during the summer season?
 That depends on the purpose of your visit.
-If you are going there since you are looking for an attraction for kids, there are better alternatives.
-There are many amusement parks for kids that will cost about the same or even less, and they offer a more comprehensive array of attractions.
+There are better alternatives if you are going there since you are looking for an attraction for kids.
+Many amusement parks for kids cost about the same or even less, and they offer a more comprehensive array of attractions.

-But if you are going there to learn more about Hermon and join one of the guided tours, then I would recommend paying a visit.
+But if you are going there to learn more about Hermon and join one of the guided tours, I recommend paying a visit.

-Also, you can do a combo visit, and both join the tour and the activities.
+Also, you can do a combo visit and join the tour and the activities.
 But I want to add one note regarding the tour.
 Though most adults enjoyed it, most children that were in the ages of elementary school or younger were bored.